 Book artist and 2015 Master Craft Artist Award recipient Rebecca Goodale remarks, “I remember my own studio at the time was just a few doors down the hall from Patty’s in the State Theater Building (she has since relocated across the street).
 She has been determined to pursue a career in metals since her days as a student at RISD.
 It is something to admire, a crafts person who has found her way to excellence over a long career, and Patty is a terrific example of that.
 In addition to her countless awards and her contemporaries who hold her in high esteem, she has inspired many young jewelers over the years and helped them to develop into more capable and confident crafts people.”

-In the tradition of the Master Craft Artist Award, Daunis-Dunning is invited to teach at the Haystack Mountain School of Crafts in Deer Isle ME for MCA Workshop Weekend.
-Information and registration for the 2019 program (May 9-12, 2019) will be published at mainecrafts.org in the fall of 2018.
+In the tradition of the Master Craft Artist Award, Daunis-Dunning will teach at the Haystack Mountain School of Crafts in Deer Isle ME for MCA Workshop Weekend in May of 2020.